videolan/vlc-android/buildsystem/automation/README.md

 Options: `version` is the version string in the apk name.

-The 4 apks will be uploaded in the `/incoming/[version]` folder of the FTP with anonymous credentials
+The 4 apks and the 4 `.sha256` files will be uploaded in the `/incoming/[version]` folder of the FTP with anonymous credentials

 ### Screenshots